 Medical students are expected to begin and complete their program at the geographically distributed site to which they are assigned.
-Medical students are provided the opportunity to appeal for a site re-assignment at the earliest after their first term of the MD program is completed.
-Such requests will only be considered based on highly extenuating medical or compassionate (new, serious, unanticipated, or unavoidable) circumstances, and will also take into consideration available resources as well as sufficiency of learners to support the learning experience at the campuses.
+Medical students are provided the opportunity to appeal for a site reassignment in the winter term of Year 1 of the MD program after completion of the fall term; if re-assigned to the alternate site, they will typically begin at the alternate site in the fall term of Year 2.
+After Year 1, students may appeal for site re-assignment when needs arise.
+Requests for site re-assignment will only be considered based on highly extenuating medical or compassionate (new, serious, unanticipated, or unavoidable) circumstances, and will also take into consideration available resources as well as sufficiency of learners to support the learning experience at the campuses.